United Kingdom

 International carbon pricing reform

 Numerous researchers, leaders, and nongovernmental organisations have called for an international mechanism for pricing carbon.
-Although the UNFCCC has created a global voluntary carbon market through the Clean Development Mechanism and its successor mechanism under the Paris Agreement,[17] mandatory carbon pricing does not exist at an international scale.
-An ambitious option is a global carbon tax, the revenue from which could be used to support international development.[18]
+Although the UNFCCC has created a global voluntary carbon market through the Clean Development Mechanism and its successor mechanism under the Paris Agreement,[23] mandatory carbon pricing does not exist at an international scale.
+An ambitious option is a global carbon tax, the revenue from which could be used to support international development.[24]
 Though reaching an agreement on carbon taxation at a global scale is expected to be difficult, international collaboration on tax, as seen in initiatives such as the OECD’s base erosion and profit shifting scheme, indicate prospects for this measure in the future.
+With the view to increasing certainty and competitiveness, the World Trade Organization is collaborating with the World Bank, OECD, and IMF to streamline the carbon pricing.[25]

 Another option, which has seen some support in the IMF, is an international carbon price floor.
 Under these arrangements, countries may have the ability to choose their own pricing mechanism (whether that be a tax or a trading system) as long as the price paid per tonne of CO2e exceeds a certain threshold.
 This price floor could vary between countries based on their development.
-Implementing this could also help discourage shifting goods production to countries with less developed carbon taxation, in attempt to evade compliance with stricter emissions regulations—a phenomenon known as carbon leakage
+Implementing this could also help discourage shifting goods production to countries with less developed carbon taxation, in attempt to evade compliance with stricter emissions regulations—a phenomenon known as carbon leakage.

 General changes to tax policy and institutions